zernovtechno/RealityConnect/README.md

 7. Generated QR Code with link to MJPEG stream

 ## Basicly it working with my [Unity AR app for Android](https://github.com/ZernovTechno/AR)

+### Known Isues
+Issue: Black screen
+Solution: Set scale for monitor to 100% in Windows Preferences